Instructor charged with sexual assault

 Police interviewed Peoples, and initially he told them about a dream like one the girl described but denied any sexual contact or sending or receiving any photos.

-According to the affidavit, Peoples admitted in a later interview to sending and receiving photographs and to the assault.
+According to the affidavit, People admitted in a later interview to sending and receiving photographs and to the assault.

 Documents state his next court date is scheduled for 8:30 a.m.
 Jan.
 31.